DinoChiesa/ApiLoadGen/README.md

         "otherStuff":"ABCDEF"
       },

+...or

+      "pathSuffix" : "/foo/bar/{href}",

+You can employ multiple curly-brace enclosed templates in each string, like this:

+      "pathSuffix" : "/foo/{key}/{href}"

+If you need a curly-brace enclosed thing in your string and don't want it to be expanded or interpreted at runtime, use double-curlies.
+This

+     "/foo/bar/{{baz}}"

+...resolves to

+     /foo/bar/{baz}

-You should use single quotes within the extract functions if you need quotes.
+I recommend that you use single quotes within the extract functions.
 Or, escape the double quotes.

 If you want the request rate to vary over time, you need to specify a load profile in